-UK's Queen Elizabeth invokes WW2 spirit: we can defeat the coronavirus
+'We'll meet again': Queen Elizabeth invokes WW2 spirit to defeat coronavirus

 Like many countries in Europe, Britain is in a state of virtual lockdown, with people told to stay at home unless it was essential to go out.
 Health minister Matt Hancock said even stricter riles might be imposed if the current rules to curb the spread of the virus were flouted.

-Elizabeth thanked those who were staying at home, thereby helping to spare others from suffering the grief already felt by some families.
+Elizabeth thanked those who were staying at home, thereby helping to spare others from suffering the grief already felt by some families, but acknowledged self-isolation could be hard.

 She also paid tribute to health care staff for their selfless work and commended the “heart-warming” stories of people across the Commonwealth, of which she is head, and beyond for delivering food and medicines to those who needed them.